University of Madras: Senate House

-Faculties, Institutions and Affliated Colleges
+Faculties, Institutions and Affiliated Colleges

 Governance

 The organisational structure of Madras University consists of the Senate, the Syndicate, the Academic Council, the faculties, the Finance Committee, and the boards of studies.
 The Governor of Tamil Nadu is the chancellor of the university.
 The vice chancellor is the executive head of the university.
 The registrar of the university, who is the secretary of the Syndicate, is the custodian of all the records and chief administrator of the university.
 The examinations of the university is managed by Office of the Controller of Examinations.

 Faculties and Institutes

 University of Madras is organized into eighteen main schools, each of which comprises multiple departments and centres as below: